karimrc/go-telnet/README.md

 }
 ```

-TELNET servers made using the `"github.com/reiver/go-telnet/telsh"` sub-package will often be more useful
+TELNET servers made using the `"github.com/karimrc/go-telnet/telsh"` sub-package will often be more useful
-as it makes it easier for you to create a *shell* interface.
+as it makes it easier for you to create a _shell_ interface.

 # More Information

-There is a lot more information about documentation on all this here: http://godoc.org/github.com/reiver/go-telnet
+There is a lot more information about documentation on all this here: http://godoc.org/github.com/karimrc/go-telnet

 (You should really read those.)